Team members can click here to learn more about using Notion at GTLF.

 Handbook DRIs

 The Foundation has assigned handbook DRIs who are responsible for maintaining key sections of the Foundation’s handbook by iterating and responding to/addressing questions and comments.
-Only the assigned DRI and Director of Operations have the ability to make edits to each section of the Handbook.
-Team members and others are able to comment.
+The assigned DRI and their direct team members can edit each section of the Handbook (the Director of Operations and Program Analyst also have full capabilities).
+Team members and others can comment on other pages.
 The DRIs are:

 How to Contribute

 The GitLab Foundation manages our Handbook with Notion.
 The Handbook is searchable and we welcome comments, questions, and suggestions.
 To do so, you will need to log into Notion using a valid email address, as anonymous comments aren't supported.
 Once logged in, you will be able to add a comment to any content block by clicking the comment bubble to the left.
 Type your comment and click on the blue arrow to post to the Handbook.
-DRIs will be responsible for deciding how to address inquiries on the Handbook on a bi-weekly basis.
+DRIs will be responsible for deciding how to address inquiries on the Handbook.

 How the Public Sees our Handbook

-Our Handbook is public, so anyone on the web is able to read and interact with it and view other comments posted by the public (note that the public’s view through our website is different from our view using Notion).
+Our Handbook is public, so anyone on the web is able to read and interact with it and view other comments posted by the public (note that the public’s view is different from our view using Notion).
 You should know:

 1. All subpages are published by default